 You can’t have a list of places of where to get the best views of Toronto without including the CN Tower.
 Toronto’s most well-known attraction might be one of the costlier ways to see the city from above, but the views are worth the price of admission.
 You have several options for where you can situate yourself, including the LookOut level at 346 meters (1,136 feet) with floor-to-ceiling panoramic window walls, the Glass Floor where you can look 342 meters (1,122 feet) straight down, the SkyPod (which is one of the highest observation platforms in the world) and if you’re really feeling daring, take in the views from outside the tower via EdgeWalk.

 One of the best perspectives of the Toronto skyline is from the water.
 Specifically, on the way to or back from the Toronto Islands.
 All you need to do to experience that view is get yourself on a ferry to the islands (Wards Island, Hanlan’s Point or Centre Island).
-The ride takes roughly 10 to 15 minutes and costs $7.71 round trip.
+The ride takes roughly 10 to 15 minutes and costs $8.19 round trip and is a great way to soak up stunning skyline views.

 Humber Bay Shores